How to Play Golf Card Game

 On your turn, you can draw from either:

-• The discard pile (face-up card on top)
+• The discard pile (face-up cards—visible cards on top)

 Drawing from the Draw Pile